Prap04/AI-Witsense-Assignment/README.md

 # UGV based Robotics Solution
-This repository contains the solution for an autonomous Unmanned Ground Vehicle (UGV) that integrates sensor data, object detection, and navigation in a simulated environment using ROS 2 and Gazebo.
+This repository contains the solution for an autonomous Unmanned Ground Vehicle (UGV) that navigates in a simulated environment using ROS 2 and Gazebo.
 The solution demonstrates how to work with ROS 2 nodes, sensors, and simulation tools for autonomous robot control.

 Installation: